Table of Contents

 - Surgical margins, negative for tumor

 - Comment: The sections show well circumscribed tumor composed of adipose tissue, thick walled blood vessels and smooth muscle.
-There are the vessel walls with prominent sclerosis.
-Immunohistochemical stains SMA is diffusely positive in the vessel walls and the smooth muscle component.
+There are vessel walls with prominent sclerosis.
+Immunohistochemical stain SMA is diffusely positive in the vessel walls and the smooth muscle component.
 HMB45 is focally staining adipose tissue and smooth muscle.

 Differential diagnosis